paulehoffman/AUTH48-rfc9920-author-fork/README.md

-# AUTH48 for RFC-to-be XXXX <draft-XX> (in markdown)
+# AUTH48 for RFC-to-be 9920 <draft-XX> (in markdown)

-This repository is for managing document updates for RFC XXXX during AUTH48.
+This repository is for managing document updates for RFC 9920 during AUTH48.
 This is part of the [pilot GitHub-based process for AUTH48](https://www.rfc-editor.org/rpc/wiki/doku.php?id=rpc_github_roadmap), and it emulates the [current AUTH48 procedure](https://www.rfc-editor.org/pubprocess/auth48/).

-Please see the [License](https://github.com/rfc-editor/rfcXXXX-AUTH48/blob/main/LICENSE.md).
-The [IETF Note Well](https://github.com/rfc-editor/rfcXXXX-AUTH48/blob/main/note-well.md) applies.
+Please see the [License](https://github.com/rfc-editor/AUTH48-rfc9920/blob/Approved/LICENSE.md).
+The [IETF Note Well](https://github.com/rfc-editor/AUTH48-rfc9920/blob/Approved/note-well.md) applies.

 GitHub features that will be used:
 * Issue tracking